pennyblack-io/php-sdk/README.md

-# Penny Black PHP API Client
+# Penny Black PHP SDK

 This client library introduces a reusable API interface for PHP applications to communicate with the Penny Black platform.
+The SDK wraps up methods to simplify making requests, authorization, error handling and provides guidance of the available parameters via models.
+It follows the PSR-7, PSR-17 and PSR-18 standards, relying on proven external libraries to provide the HTTP client and message factories.

+For development, we have bundled in Guzzle, but you are free to choose your own, or use the client included with your platform, as long as it supports these standards.

+See the [Penny Black API documentation](https://pennyblack.stoplight.io/docs/pennyblack/) for full details of the available end-points.

 ## Prerequisites